 Some greyhounds get already anxious when you pick up your keys, put on your shoes and put your hand on the door knob because they know you are about to leave the house.
 Practice your leaving ritual 2–3 times daily without actually leaving and reward your dog for remaining calm while you get ready to leave.
-Use the best possible treats you have and you can use them only this particular exercise to make them even more special.
+Use the best possible treats you have — you can use them with only this particular exercise to make them even more special.
 Think cheese cubes, steak, cooked chicken, peanut butter etc.

 The same training protocol works for other fear based issues, e.g. fear of other dogs, fear of going to the vet, etc.